JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/SMALL-BUSINESS-BENEFITS.md

 Ready to bring enterprise-grade security and federal compliance capabilities to your small business?

-1. **Schedule a Demo**: See ForgeBoard NX in action with a live demonstration
+1. **Schedule a Demo**: See ForgeBoard in action with a live demonstration
 2. **Assessment**: Free system assessment to determine optimal deployment options
 3. **Pilot Program**: 30-day pilot program to validate benefits in your environment
 4. **Implementation**: Guided setup and configuration for your specific business needs